Best daily deals

 Vectorify da home screenshot 2022

-Vectorify da home is the newest app on the list and an excellent source of high resolution wallpapers.
-The app is a little bit like Tapet, but simpler.
-There are a range of vector graphics in the app.
-You select one, choose the colors of the foreground and background, and set it as your wallpaper.
-The ability to choose the colors you want means you can go with bright and colorful or AMOLED-friendly if you want to with any graphic in the app.
+Vectorify da home is the newest app on the list and an excellent source of high-resolution wallpapers.
+The app is a little bit like Tapet but simpler.
+There is a range of vector graphics in the app.
+You select one, choose the foreground and background colors, and set it as your wallpaper.
+The ability to select the colors you want means you can go with bright and colorful or AMOLED-friendly if you want to with any graphic in the app.
 It’s also entirely free and open source as of the time of this writing.

 Walli